with Lee Valley Regional Park

 Volunteers Policy, Strategy and Handbook

-The volunteers programme is guided by our policy and our 10 year strategy which was developed in 2006 and was most recently in revised 2018.
+The volunteers programme is guided by our policy and strategy, most recently revised in 2021.
 Our final and agreed documents can be downloaded below:

 For the reference of our volunteers please find information about the Regional Park, its volunteer health and safety and equal opportunities policies in the document below: